 While you probably won’t be dressing to impress after your surgery, some clothes are more appropriate to wear in the first weeks than others.
 Dig through your closet to find shirts that zip up or button and bring them to the front and center.
 Pullover tops can bump your nose while it’s healing, negatively affecting the results.
 Pick clothes that are comfortable, such as soft cardigans or zip-up hoodies.

 How well you prepare for your recovery period after rhinoplasty affects your comfort during it and the results you get from surgery.
-If you have any other questions about what you can do to prepare for your post-surgery downtime, Dr. Jeffrey Epstein, a double board certified facial plastic surgeon, can answer them.
-Dr. Epstein has practices in Miami.
+If you have any other questions about what you can do to prepare for your post-surgery downtime, Dr. Anthony Bared, a double board certified facial plastic surgeon, can answer them.
+Dr. Bared has practices in Miami.
 Call (305) 666-1774 to schedule an appointment in Miami.